Sheldon Rankins: Houston Texans (first stint)

 On March 18, 2023, Rankins signed a one-year, $10.5 million contract with the Houston Texans.
 He was activated from the physically unable to perform list on July 30.
 Rankins was named the starting right defensive tackle that season.
 During the Week 17 victory over the Tennessee Titans, Rankins recovered a fumble by Will Levis and returned it 13 yards for his first NFL touchdown.
 In 15 starts, he recorded 37 tackles, a forced fumble, and was third on the team with six sacks.

 Cincinnati Bengals

 On March 18, 2024, Rankins signed a two-year deal with the Cincinnati Bengals.
 He started all seven games he played, recording 18 tackles and one sack.
 He missed three games due to a hamstring injury and the final seven games due to an illness.

 On February 21, 2025, Rankins was released by the Bengals.

 Houston Texans (second stint)

 On March 14, 2025, Rankins signed a one-year, $5.25 million contract with the Houston Texans.
+He started all 17 games in 2025, recording 35 tackles, three sacks, and a fumble recovery returned for a touchdown.

+On March 9, 2026, Rankins signed a two-year, $17 million contract extension with the Texans.